Q. How much does it cost?

 Q. If I register to do Online Chemical Accreditation and I don’t like it or have technical problems can I complete the course offline?

-A. Provided you contact us within 3 months of starting and have not finished your course we will endeavor to place South Australian participants in a face-to-face course.
-If this is not possible, and for participants from other states we will transfer you to Correspondence learning or issue a refund.
+A. Provided you contact us within 2 months of starting and have not finished your course we will endeavor to place South Australian participants in a face-to-face course.
+If this is not possible, and for participants from other states we will transfer you to Correspondence learning.

 Q. Does the course apply in my state?

 A. Yes, Smith & Georg’s Chemical Accreditation and the units of competence apply in all states.
 Where appropriate, there are presentations and assessments that are specific to each state.
 The Statement of Attainment and Chemical Accreditation card are valid in all states of Australia.

 Please note that in certain situations in Queensland you must also successfully complete the ‘Control Weeds’ course.
 Contact our office for more information about this course, and the extra cost.